Dorothy Dandridge: Success as a specialty performer

 Dandridge appeared as part of the specialty number "Chattanooga Choo Choo" in the hit 1941 musical Sun Valley Serenade for 20th Century Fox.
 The film marked the first time she performed with the Nicholas Brothers.

 In addition to her screen appearances, Dandridge appeared in 10 Soundies – three-minute movie musicals that were displayed on coin-operated-projector jukeboxes -- during 1941 and 1942.
 She appeared as a dancer in the Mills Brothers' "Paper Doll" but usually appeared as a singer in such mini-musicals as "Swing for Your Supper", "A Zoot Suit (With a Reet Pleat)", "Cow-Cow Boogie", and "Yes, Indeed!"
 These films showcased her musical and acting talents, as well as her attractive face and figure.
 Dorothy Dandridge and another movie newcomer, Gale Storm, became Soundies' first stars.

+In 1941 Dandridge was a featured performer in Duke Ellington’s musical review “Jump for Joy.”
 She appeared occasionally in films and on the stage throughout the rest of the 1940s and performed as a band singer in films with Count Basie in Hit Parade of 1943 and with Louis Armstrong in Atlantic City (1944) and Pillow to Post (1945).
 In 1944, Dandridge starred on stage in "Sweet 'N Hot", a musical held at the Mayan theatre in Los Angeles and produced by Leon Hefflin Sr., which played nightly for 11 weeks.
 In 1951, Dandridge appeared as Melmendi, Queen of the Ashuba in Tarzan's Peril, starring Lex Barker and Virginia Huston.
 When the Motion Picture Production Code objected to the film's "blunt sexuality", Dandridge received considerable attention for wearing what was considered "provocatively revealing" clothing.
 The continuing publicity buzz surrounding Dandridge's wardrobe got her featured on the April 1951 cover of Ebony.
 The same year, she had an ingenue role in Columbia Pictures' dramatization of the exhibition basketball team, The Harlem Globetrotters.

-In May 1951, Dandridge had a spectacular opening at the Mocambo nightclub in West Hollywood, the biggest in its history. after assiduous coaching and decisions on style with pianist Phil Moore.
+In May 1951, Dandridge had a spectacular opening at the Mocambo nightclub in West Hollywood, the biggest in its history, after assiduous coaching and decisions on style with pianist Phil Moore.
 This success seemed a new turn to her career, and she appeared in New York and at Café de Paris in London with equal success.
 In a return engagement at the Mocambo in December 1952, a Metro-Goldwyn-Mayer studio agent saw Dandridge and recommended to production chief Dore Schary that she might make an appearance as a club singer, in her own name, in Remains to Be Seen, a film already in production.
 Her acquaintance with Dore Schary resulted in his casting Dandridge as Jane Richards in Bright Road—her first starring role, in which she expressed herself as a "wonderful, emotional actress"—which the trailer promoted.
 The film, which centered on a teacher's struggles to reach a troubled student, marked the first time Dandridge appeared in a film opposite Harry Belafonte.
 She continued her performances in nightclubs and appeared on multiple early television variety shows, including Ed Sullivan's Toast of the Town.